Union Middle School Counseling

 Welcome to the Union Middle School Counseling Page!

-I am so excited to be in my 15th year of counseling.
+I am excited to be in my 16th year of counseling, and my 4th year at UMS.
 Feel free to contact me with any questions!

 I provide counseling in the areas of Personal/Social, Academic, and College/Career.